json420/degu/doc/tutorial.rst

 For one last bit of fancy, you can likewise use an arbitrary iterable to generate your client-side request body.

-So let's define a third silly Python generator function to be the source for a client-side request body using chunked trasfer-encoding:
+So let's define a third silly Python generator function to generate the client-side request body using chunked trasfer-encoding:

 >>> def chunked_request_body():